psychemedia/sin-eater-resources/resources/RSGZT_ross_gazette.md

 "*She do* look beautiful, and no mistake."

-"He ought to be proud on her !"
+"He ought to be proud on her!"

 "Doesn't thee wish thee was in his shoes, Jack?"

 Beautiful, indeed, but pale as death.
 She seemed ready to faint as the service proceeded.

-"Bear up, girl, bear up," whispered her mother; " what is the matter with you ?"
+"Bear up, girl, bear up," whispered her mother; " what is the matter with you?"

 Her father frowned till his eyebrows sank low towards his eyes.